-Beyond the textual evidence, the court below also placed tremendous significance on the putative lack of intra-session recess appointments in the period immediately after the Framing, explaining that "it is well established that for at least 80 years after the ratification of the Constitution, no President attempted such an appointment, and for decades thereafter, such appointments were exceedingly rare."
+The court below also placed tremendous significance on the putative lack of intra-session recess appointments in the period immediately after the Framing, explaining that "it is well established that for at least 80 years after the ratification of the Constitution, no President attempted such an appointment, and for decades thereafter, such appointments were exceedingly rare."
 Pet.
 App.
 23a-24a; see id. at 24a ("early understanding of the Constitution is more probative of its original meaning than anything to be drawn from administrations of more recent vintage").